AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 Follow the steps below to compile and flash custom firmware on ANAVI Thermometer from Arduino IDE:

-1. To flash the firmware from Arduino IDE select Tools > Generic ESP8266 Module (Flash mode: DIO, Flash frequency: 40MHz, CPU frequency: 80MHz, Flash size: 512K, Debug port: Disabled, Debug level: None, Reset method: ck, Upload speed: 115200, Port: /dev/ttyUSB0).
+1. To flash the firmware from Arduino IDE select Tools > Generic ESP8266 Module (Flash mode: DIO, Flash frequency: 40MHz, CPU frequency: 80MHz, Flash size: 4M, Debug port: Disabled, Debug level: None, Reset method: ck, Upload speed: 115200, Port: /dev/ttyUSB0).
+Set the flash size to 4M (1M SPIFFS).
 You might need to adjust the port if your USB to serial debug cable is connected on a different port.

 2. After that press load an Arduino sketch.
 [A simple blinking LED example is available at GitHub](https://github.com/AnaviTechnology/anavi-examples/blob/master/anavi-light-controller/anavi-blinking-led/anavi-blinking-led.ino)